ABOUT

 Design debt - Creating consistency

 One of the more revealing audits I ran was tracking down every error and empty state across the game.
-Without a central library, designers had been solving the same problem independently for years.
-Notification icons had proliferated, each one slightly different in style, weight or logic.
+Working closely with UX, I identified areas that were inconsistent.
+After a few back and forths about how many levels we really needed, we managed to convince everyone we just needed two tiers of warning orange and red.
+Without a central library, designers had been solving the same problem independently for years, creating inconsistencies like this.
+Notification icons had proliferated, each one slightly different in style, color, weight or logic.
 This caused a high cognitive load, every inconsistent pattern makes the player recalibrate, and in a game environment that compounds quickly.
 Consolidating those states into one coherent system was not glamorous work, but it was impactful.

 Party lobby